Neuroimmunology

 In cases where a motor neuron disease is inherited, it is usually caused by mutations in a single gene.
 These conditions are usually inherited in one of several patterns:

-Though there are several different types of MNDs, they all cause muscle weakness that gradually worsens over time and leads to disability.
+Though there are several types of MNDs, they all cause muscle weakness that gradually worsens over time and leads to disability.
 In some cases, these diseases are fatal.
-Some of the most common MNDs include:
+Respiratory insufficiency, a condition in which the lungs cannot properly take in oxygen or expel carbon dioxide, is a feature of most MNDs.
+Symptoms may include breathlessness, shortness of breath that occurs while lying down, recurrent chest infections, disturbed sleep, poor concentration and/or memory, confusion, morning headaches, and fatigue.

-Amyotrophic lateral sclerosis (ALS), also called classical motor neuron disease, affects both the upper and lower motor neurons.
+Amyotrophic lateral sclerosis (ALS), also known as classical motor neuron disease, affects both the upper and lower motor neurons.
 It causes rapid loss of muscle control and eventual paralysis.
 Many doctors use the term motor neuron disease and ALS interchangeably.

-Progressive bulbar palsy (PBP), also called progressive bulbar atrophy, attacks the lower motor neurons connected to the brain stem.
-The brain stem (also known as the bulbar region) controls the muscles needed for swallowing, speaking, chewing, and other functions.
+Progressive bulbar palsy (PBP), also known as progressive bulbar atrophy, attacks the lower motor neurons connected to the brain stem.
+The brain stem (bulbar region) controls the muscles needed for swallowing, speaking, chewing, and other functions.

 Many ALS experts consider PBP within the spectrum of ALS because the majority of individuals who begin with this form of the disease eventually develop more widespread MND.
 Indeed, many clinicians believe that PBP by itself, without evidence of abnormalities in the arms or legs, is extremely rare.